h3nnn4n/neo-personal-website/website/content/posts/aratu.md

 developing the project instead of the very common burst of enthusiasm and then dropping it to never work on it again.

+The project is opensource.
+The main code running embedded on the robot is available at the github repository [here](https://github.com/h3nnn4n/hexapod).
+A secondary repository used to remote control the robot can be found [here](https://github.com/h3nnn4n/hexapod_remote).
+Not the best code around, but overall should be easy to understand.

 Well, this is it for now.
 A follow up post will come soon, with an actual robot doing robot things.